brennier/hagemu/README.md

 - [ ] Minor fixes
   - [x] Separate the joypad logic from the Raylib library
   - [x] Add support for gamepads
-  - [ ] Test gamepad support
+  - [x] Test gamepad support
+  - [x] Calculate the half-carry as (a ^ b ^ result) & 0x10
+  - [x] Add 'inline' the CPU opcode functions
+  - [x] Rewrite the f register as separate bools
+  - [ ] Add option to blend frames
+  - [ ] Fix glitch where a sprite partially clips if it's on the left or top border
   - [ ] Emulate the timing of the DMA
-  - [ ] Rewrite the f register as separate bools
-  - [ ] Add 'inline' the CPU opcode functions
   - [ ] Add support for disabling the PPU
   - [ ] Fix bug where window X Position is less than 7
   - [ ] Rewrite the CPU so that it can tick 1 m-cycle per call
   - [ ] Implement the STOP instruction
   - [ ] Test the HALT instruction
-  - [ ] Is there a faster way to calculate the half-carry?
-    - Idea: (a ^ b ^ result) & 0x10
   - [ ] Rewrite the PPU using a pixel pusher renderer
   - [ ] Pass Blargg's interrupt_time test
   - [ ] Run the Mooneye Test Suite